rchapman2000/COVID-WasteWater-NE/README.md

 ├── filtered_barcodes.csv - barcodes that have had proposed, misc., and recombinant lineages removed.
 └── sublineage-map.tsv - the sublineage map produced based on the collapse file provided by the user.
 ```
-### S Gene
+### S-Gene
 ```
 Output Directory/
-├── alias_key.json - a json file maping aliases to their given lineages ├── curated_lineages.json - 'freyja update' output file
+├── alias_key.json - a json file mapping aliases to their given lineages ├── curated_lineages.json - 'freyja update' output file
 ├── lineages.txt - a list of all current lineages taken from cov-lineages ├── NSClades.json - a json file containing data about the current SARS-CoV-2 Nextstrain Clades